codeforamerica/codeforamerica.org-archive/governments/practices/engagement/index.md

 layout: principles-standard
 title: Civic Engagement
 status: alpha
 last-updated: April 22, 2015.
 These will be updated as we learn.
-Please help us by providing <a href="/governments/principles/government-technology/feedback.html" target="_blank">feedback</a>
+Please help us by providing <a href="/governments/practices/government-technology/feedback.html" target="_blank">feedback</a>
 masthead-image: "../../media/images/cities_fellowship_faq/citiesfaqheader.jpg"
 nav_tier1_active: "governments"
 nav-breadcrumbs:
  - Governments: "/cities"
- - Principles for 21st Century Government: "/governments/principles/"
+ - Practices of 21st Century Government: "/governments/practices"
 ---

 Code for America works at the intersection of [civic engagement](/brigade/), [government](/about/fellowship/), and [technology](/apps/).

 We build digital tools that improve the public’s interactions with government, and use those tools as a catalyst for structural changes that make government more open, more responsive, and more engaging.

 We emphasize the role of the citizen not just as a passive recipient of government services, but as an active participant in building government.